sanket-03/Algorithmic-Analysis-of-One-Diode-PV-Model/README.md

 The repository contains three folders.
 The 'Python_Code' folder Python code for simulation of One Diode Photovoltaic model using Iterative and Teaching Learning based Optimisation (TLBO) Algorithm.
 The 'LTspice' folder contains LTspice model for reference.
-And the 'Data' folder contains practical datasheets being used in testing.
+And the 'Data' folder contains practical datasheets being used in for testing.